 The fire battalion is the Army ROTC Program for the city of Chicago, with headquarters at the University of Illinois at Chicago.
 Our students attend their university classes at several 4-year universities in Metropolitan Chicago and Northwest Indiana.
 University Illinois at Chicago is the host school and the extention center schools are Illinois Institue of Technology, Robert Morris University, Chicago State University, Indiana University Northwest, and Purdue University Calumet.
 But you can also be part of the ROTC program by attending University of Chicago, Columbia College, Roosevelt University, St. Xaiver University, Northwood University, and Ressurection University College of Nursing, but you must attend your military class at University Illinois at Chicago.
 As a Cadet in Army ROTC, you will test your limits and learn what it means to be ARMY STRONG through training in leadership, tactics, national security, and effective communication.
-On completion on your degree you will commisson as a second lieutenant into the United States Army where the real adventure starts.
+On completion on your degree you will commisson as a 2LT into the United States Army where the real adventure starts.
 See future career options.

 Scholarships and stipends in Army ROTC help you focus on what's important.
 Namely, getting that college degree -- not how you'll pay for it.

 Whether you're a college bund high school student, transferring to IIT from another university, or already attending IIT, Army ROTC has scholarships available.
 Scholarships are awarded on a student's merit and grades, not financial need.